 Woods are grazed but not burned, and some forest litter covers the soil.

 Good: Woods are protected from grazing, and litter and brush adequately cover the soil.

-Fair:
+Reference 4)Technical Release No. 55 (TR-55), "Urban Hydrology for Small Watersheds", U.S. Department of Agricultue, Soil Conservation District, 1982.

-different design can meet the requirements of subsection ), slopes shall be designed, installed and maintained as ollows:

-(1) The grade of the final surface of the facility may not be less than 3%.

-(i) The operator shall construct a horizontal terrace at least 15 feet wide on the slope for every 25 feet maximum rise in elevations on the slope.
-The terrace width shall be measured as the horizontal distance between slope segments.

-(iii) Drainage ditches shall be constructed on each horizontal terrace to convey flows.

-(3) An operator may not leave final slopes that have a grade exceeding 33%, including slopes between benched terraces.
+- different design can meet the requirements of subsection ), slopes shall be designed, installed and maintained as allows: - (1) The grade of the final surface of the facility may not be less than 3%. - (2) If the Department approves final grades of more than 15%: - (i) The operator shall construct a horizontal terrace at least 15 feet wide on the slope for every 25 feet maximum rise in elevations on the slope.
+The terrace width shall be measured as the horizontal distance between slope segments. - (ii) The gradient of the terrace shall be 5% into the landfill. - (iii) Drainage ditches shall be constructed on each horizontal terrace to convey flows. - (3) An operator may not leave final slopes that have a grade exceeding 33%, including slopes between benched terraces. - § 288,235.

-§ 288,235.
 Nonconfiguous borrow areas.

 Extraction and removal of cover and related material from offsite borrow areas shall be subject to a permit from the Department under the Noncoal Surface Mining Conservation and Reclamation Act (52 P. S. §§ 3301-3326), The Clean Streams Law and regulations promulgated thereunder, including Chapter 102 (relating to erosion control).
-Borrow areas located less than 300 feet from the disposal area shall be included in the permit area for the disposal facility as part of the permit oplication under this article.
+Borrow areas located less than 300 feet from the disposal area shall be included in the permit area for the disposal facility as part of the permit polication under this article.